Export module to Piwigo web server

 This soft is write in Vala. it's seem's something exist to create a C program from Vala (valac)

 It's can be a good start point, no ?

 #5 Updated by Tobias Ellinghaus over 6 years ago

 As long as there is an API that can be used over the net the programming language doesn't matter at all (and darktable already includes some C++ code).
 However, I don't think that any of the current developers care about yet another gallery exporter, so while patches are welcome I wouldn't hold my breath.

 PS: In how far would darktable benefit from such a thing?
 It makes the code base bigger which means more stuff to maintain and take care of.
 But what exactly are the positive aspects?

-#6 Updated by Bogdan Hlevca about 6 years ago
+#6 Updated by Bogdan Hlevca over 6 years ago

 Well, the code base will grow bigger that's a certainty, but as long as the API does not change the maintenance is minimal.

 The advantage will be for the ligthtable and not for the darkroom.
 You will be able to export the images directly into the photo album.
 Piwigo, in my opinion is one of the best web photo management systems out there.
 However, I understand that Flicker is the 800 pond gorilla in this business.